MohamedESalem/legal_practice_management/IMPLEMENTATION_SUMMARY.md

 The Arabic translation implementation is complete and ready for production use.
 All translatable strings have been properly marked, comprehensive Arabic translations have been provided, and the implementation follows Odoo's highest standards and best practices.

-The module now provides a fully localized Arabic experience for legal case management, with professional legal terminology and proper Arabic grammar and context.
+The module now provides a fully localized Arabic experience for legal practice management, with professional legal terminology and proper Arabic grammar and context.